Three-Year ACGME-accredited Residency

 - Gestational Diabetes Management

-- Half-day workshop to learn management of patients with gestational diabetes
+- A half-day workshop to learn the management of patients with gestational diabetes

 - Neonatal Resuscitation Program (NRP)

 - Advanced Cardiac Life Support (ACLS)